Babinda: Events

 There are many different community events in Babinda.
 The annual Harvest Festival is celebrated in October and features some unusual events including the Sugar Bowl competition, the Gumboot Toss and the Umbrella Toss (reflecting Babinda's connection to the sugar industry and its wet weather).
-The festival has been running since the 1960s but did not occur in 2006 due to Cyclone Larry.
+The festival has been running since the 1960s, but was cancelled in 2006 due to Cyclone Larry.

 Attractions

+Babinda War Memorial is Anzac Park in Munro Street (17.34407°S 145.92072°E).

 The Boulders and Devil's Pool are popular tourist attractions.
 A picnic area is located nearby, beside Babinda Creek.

 Babinda Rotary Park is on Howard Kennedy Drive (17.3467°S 145.9264°E).
 It provides free camping for up to 3 days.

 Transportation

 Babinda is situated on the Bruce Highway.
 The town has a railway station for access to the long-distance train services, currently only the Spirit of Queensland for which an advance booking must be made for the train to stop in Babinda.